microsoft/aml-acceleration-template/instructions/02-inferencing.md

         ]
     }
     ```
+    * Test using VSCode
+      * Install the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for VSCode
+      * Open [`local-endpoint.http`](../src/model1/tests/local-endpoint.http) in VSCode and click `Send Request`
-    * Once it is working, you can delete the locally deployed service
+    * Once it is working, you can delete the locally deployed service:
     ```
     az ml service delete --name test-deploy
     ```